 - The Linux Logical Volume Manager (LVM) or a tool based on LVM such as mylvmbackup provide a similar capability.

 Details for performing this type of backup are beyond the scope of this documentation.
 For more information, refer to administration documentation applicable to your specific operating system.

-Back Up the Controller with mysqldump
+Using mysqldump to Back Up the Controller

 The mysqldump utility is a MySQL backup tool that is included with the Controller instance of MySQL.